Welcome to our website which was created in 2010 with the help of a grant from Jeans for Genes.

 Primary Ciliary Dyskinesia (PCD) is an inherited, relatively rare condition associated with the abnormality of cilia (microscopic hairs that beat in the airways, sweeping secretions out of the respiratory tract).
 PCD may affect the lungs, nose, sinuses, ears and fertility.

-The condition involves current infections in the nose, ears, sinuses and lungs.
+The condition involves recurrent infections in the nose, ears, sinuses and lungs.
 If left untreated can lead to a form of lung damage known as ‘bronchiectasis’.

 Up to 50% of patients with PCD also have dextrocardia (heart on the right side) and situs inversus (internal organs on opposite side to normal).